FredyH/MySQLOO/README.md

 -- Please note that this does block the main server thread if there is a query currently being ran -- Returns true on success, false on failure

-Database:setSSL(key, cert, ca, capath, cipher)
--- Returns nothing
+Database:setSSLSettings(key, cert, ca, capath, cipher) -- Returns nothing
 -- Sets the SSL configuration of the database object.
 This allows you to enable secure connections over the internet using TLS.
 -- Every parameter is optional and can be omitted (set to nil) if not required.